 This is far from a comprehensive list, but if all you know about the subplots is what you just read, you know almost as much as I do—and I’ve seen half the season!

 Halfway through the first season is where I stop for good, however.
 The show has simply failed to hold my interest, and even if someone promised that the show would answer my multitude of questions, the dreadfully slow pace of the show and other downfalls combined are enough to keep me away.

 I have hope for Netflix’s future original content offerings.
 Orange Is The New Black looks promising, and I’m giddy as a schoolgirl for Arrested Development to come back.

 In general, Netflix is making some smart choices, and I’m glad they’re willing to take some risks.
-Not every show will be a home run, but that’s nothing new, is it?1 Person likes this
+Not every show will be a home run, but that’s nothing new, is it?16 People like this